This is the breadcrumbs block. Breadcrumb will populate on actual page.

 7 – 9:30am PDT | 10am -12:30pm EDT

-Join us for the Canadian Activity-Based Therapy Expo 2020 on Tuesday, September 22 to share and exchange knowledge about activity-based therapy across Canada, and provide an opportunity for networking with others in this area of work.
+View a recording of the Canadian Activity-Based Therapy Expo 2020 from Tuesday, September 22.
+The expo was designed to share and exchange knowledge about activity-based therapy across Canada, and provide an opportunity for networking with others in this area of work.

 A Canadian Activity Based Therapy (ABT) Summit was held in March 2019 with the aim of creating a Canadian ABT Strategy for spinal cord injury (SCI) and developing an action plan of priorities needed to advance the field and inform a five-year action plan.

 Priorities identified at the ABT Summit included (~in order of shorter-term to longer-term vision):